 The term shower stretcher refers to a mobile or fixed support that allows patients to shower in a horizontal position.
 The main function is to facilitate daily hygiene without requiring complex movements or manual lifting.

 This solution is particularly useful in cases where transferring the patient to a traditional shower is not possible or involves a high risk.
-The use of the stretcher therefore allows adequate hygiene standards to be maintained even in situations of limited autonomy.
+The use of the stretcher therefore allows for maintaining adequate hygiene standards even in situations of limited autonomy.

 Structural elements and main components